symcd2020/Data-Visualization-Project---Life-Expectancy-by-Country/README.md

 - Bar Charts
     ADD TEXT HERE!!!

-## At least one paragraph summarizing efforts for ethical considerations made in the project
+## Ethical considerations made in the project
-We used reliable UN data, trusting they provided data that is free to use.
-We verified the data we produced on our app was accurately reflecting the UN data.
-No PII was included in the data we collected, thereby ensuring privacy and security.
-Sources and references are accurately cited.

-ADD MORE HERE!!!
+Throughout the duration of our project, ethical considerations were paramount in every step of the process.
+Our foundation rested on the utilization of reliable UN data, a trusted source known for its commitment to providing information freely accessible for public use.
+We meticulously cross-referenced and verified the data integrated into our application to ensure its accuracy and alignment with the original UN datasets.
+Moreover, privacy and security were non-negotiable aspects of our data collection strategy; no personally identifiable information (PII) was ever included in the data we gathered, safeguarding user privacy.
+In line with ethical standards, all sources and references utilized in our project were accurately cited, acknowledging the contributions of others and promoting transparency within our work.
+By prioritizing ethical practices, we aimed not only to deliver a robust and reliable solution but also to uphold the principles of integrity and responsibility in our project's execution.

 ## Sources